 I see myself not only as a teacher, but also as a bridge between academic knowledge and practical issues.

-At a time when the country is promoting its strategy for developing science, technology and innovation, the role of educators becomes even more important: both inspiring the younger generation and applying technology to specific problems - especially in the Mekong Delta region, which is heavily affected by climate change and needs sustainable development solutions.
+At a time when the country is promoting its strategy for science, technology development and innovation, the role of educators is becoming more and more important: both inspiring the younger generation and applying technology to specific problems - especially in the Mekong Delta region, which is heavily impacted by climate change and needs sustainable development solutions.

 How did Thai Anh connect and coordinate teaching at school with research and application of sustainable development projects in the Mekong Delta region?